tarun00300/Backend-Application/README.md

 # Backend-Application
+## Instructions
+Please stick to the following instructions on how to submit your application:
+1. Read the whole README
+2. Fork our repository
+3. Add your solution to your repository
+4. Create a pull request to our repository

+Also note down in the end how many hours it took to complete (roughly). **Please do not spend more than 6 hours for the whole task.**

+Thank you very much!

 ## Main Task
 Develop a first version of the products module.
 Should be possible to fetch all the products, add a new one, delete it and edit existing ones.
 All the requirements are described in the mockup images and should be derived from it.
 ### Database View
 ![Database View](images/database_view.jpg)
 ### Create/Edit View
 ![Edit View](images/edit_view.jpg)

-## Submitting
-Please stick to the following instructions on how to submit your application:
-1. Fork our repository
-2. Add your solution to your repository
-3. Create a pull request to our repository

-Also note down in the end how many hours it took to complete (roughly). **Please do not spend more than 6 hours for the whole task.**

-Thank you very much!

 ## Technical Requirements
 * Database Design